 Overall, this chili is low in saturated fat, low in carbohydrates, high in beneficial proteins and tastes amazing!
-It really is a perfect, healthy chili.
+It really is a great, healthy chili.

 Toppings for Chili

-While many people enjoy eating slow cooker chili with a big spoon, nothing else added, chili is one of those dishes that you can top with almost anything.
-Try a few of these toppings and sides that complement our chili recipe perfectly:
+Many people enjoy eating slow cooker chili with a big spoon and nothing else added.
+However, chili is one of those dishes that you can top with almost anything.
+Try a few of these toppings and sides that compliment our chili recipe perfectly: